react-navigation/react-navigation.github.io/docs/redux-integration.md

 ## Overview

-1. To handle your app's navigation state in Redux, you can pass your own [`navigation`](navigation-prop.html) prop to a navigator. `react-navigation-redux-helpers` handles this for your behind the scenes with a "higher-order component" called `reduxifyNavigator`.
+1. To handle your app's navigation state in Redux, you can pass your own [`navigation`](navigation-prop.html) prop to a navigator. `react-navigation-redux-helpers` handles this for you behind the scenes with a "higher-order component" called `reduxifyNavigator`.
 You pass in your root navigator component to the `reduxifyNavigator` function, and it returns a new component that takes your navigation `state` and `dispatch` function as props.

 2. A middleware is needed so that any events that mutate the navigation state properly trigger React Navigation's event listeners.